 - While the refugees awaited their asylum acceptance, a local Roman Catholic church housed and fed them.
 During their stay, a spokeswoman for the refugees said that they finally felt free in Palau.

-- Palau made an official agreement with the U.S. in 2009 upon the arrival of the Uighars that it would extend its small island to the refugees as home.
-A long-standing friendship with the U.S. aided President Toribiong’s acceptance of the Uighars as part of both countries’ human rights system.
+- Palau made an official agreement with the U.S. in 2009 upon the arrival of the Uighurs that it would extend its small island to the refugees as home.
+A long-standing friendship with the U.S. aided President Toribiong’s acceptance of the Uighurs as part of both countries’ human rights system.

 - Palau’s reputation of accepting all displaced or endangered people is reflected in its population, which is comprised of 20,000 natives and some 6,000 foreign citizens, including 445 Bangladeshi Muslims.